markeissler/gvm2/DEBUG.md

     gvm install
 ```

->The `cd` command above refers to the GVM wrapper for the shell cd command.
-The
+>The `cd` command above refers to the __GVM2__ wrapper for the shell cd command.
-native `cd` command, obviously, does not support GVM_DEBUG.
+The native `cd` command, obviously, does not support GVM_DEBUG.

 Build logs are another source of useful information.
-When Travis-CI runs the GVM
+When Travis-CI runs the
-test suite, a variety of download, compile and install logs will be generated.
+__GVM2__ test suite, a variety of download, compile and install logs will be
-These log files will be copied and transferred to a configured Amazon S3 bucket
+generated.
+These log files will be copied and transferred to a configured Amazon
-(if configured) along with all other build artifacts.
+S3 bucket (if configured) along with all other build artifacts.

 Exposure of debugging information is configured via Environment Variables.